Apple Park Visitor Center

 Tour Length: 1 hour

 Stanford University’s Visitor Information Services welcomes more than 150,000 visitors to campus annually and provides information about the university and surrounding area.
 Student guides who are well versed in the university’s founding and history, academic offerings, and student life lead free one-hour walking tours.
-The tours include the Main Quad, Memorial Church, science and engineering buildings, White Plaza, the Stanford Bookstore, and the libraries.
+The tours include the Main Quad, Memorial Church, Engineering Quad, White Plaza, the Stanford Bookstore, and the libraries.
 Located off El Camino Real and Embarcadero Road.
 From Highway 101, take the Embarcadero Road West exit.
 Follow Embarcadero Road for 3 miles to the campus entrance.

 201 So.
 Market Street